Balanced Fuel Portfolio Helps Reduce Ratepayer Costs

 TVA balances its generating portfolio to reduce carbon emissions and manage fuel costs to keep rates low.

 According to TVA spokesperson Scott Brooks, TVA’s January 2017 total monthly fuel cost declined five percent month-over-month to 2.143 cents per kilowatt-hour for residential customers served by TVA and local power companies.

 The monthly fuel cost is below this year’s summer peak rate of 2.688 cents per kilowatt-hour for residential customers by about 20 percent.

 “Just like your retirement portfolio, you avoid putting all of your eggs in one basket if you want safe, reliable returns over the long haul,” says Brooks.
 TVA applies the same principle to electricity generation.
 “We want the ability to switch between the cheapest fuels to keep power bills as low as possible.”

-A more balanced fuel portfolio for TVA’s generating assets is providing flexibility—and that that enhances TVA’s ability to provide the lowest-feasible cost energy to ratepayers across the Valley.
+A more balanced fuel portfolio for TVA’s generating assets is providing flexibility—and that enhances TVA’s ability to provide the lowest-feasible cost energy to ratepayers across the Valley.
 That flexibility is especially apparent this winter season.

 Pictured above: Brownsville Combustion Turbine Plant in Haywood County, Tenn.

 TVA continually monitors fuel prices.
 This summer, coal was less expensive than natural gas so that meant the utility used more coal-fired plants to generate energy.
 When natural gas prices started to decline in November (as low as 2.08 dollars per million BTU), TVA increased gas-fired generation.